maxbeagles11/python_training/README.md

-# Welcome to a basic Python Training Repo!
+# Welcome to a basic Python training repo!

 This repo will show you how to structure a Python project and how to package it.
 It will include example scripts that will cover the basics for coding with Python (data types, data structures, functions, classes, etc.).
+It will also provide an opportunity to learn how to work with git and collaborating on a project.

 **Important notes**:
 - This repo assumes you are using a Windows computer.
 Though most of the same stuff should apply for Linux/Mac.